Physically motivated modeling of LyC escape fraction during reionization: Discussion and Conclusions

 \section{Discussion and Conclusions}

 To gain a better understanding of the correlation of LyC escape with galactic properties, we have applied the physically motivated model for the LyC escape fraction developed in F23 to $\approx$ 600,000 galaxies extracted from the TNG50 simulation \citep{nelson19a, pillepich19} in the range $5.2<z<20$.
+It should be emphasized that, unlike in our previous study \citep{kostyuk23}, we have employed a very different source model.
+In this work, ionizing emissivity is sourced by star-forming gas rather than by earlier formed star particles.
+Hence, the ionizing emissivity traces the instantaneous star-formation rather than its recent history.
+Therefore, while the underlying simulation in both studies is the same, the difference in the source model strongly limits the correlation between the LyC escape fractions obtained using the two different approaches as discussed in detail in appendix~\ref{app:comparison_num}.

 Given the large uncertainties in the subgrid modeling of LyC escape, attempting a quantitative comparison of our results to those of previous studies would be impractical.
 Therefore, we focus our discussion on qualitative results.
-Numerous previous numerical studies, such as the First Billion Year project \citep{paardekooper15}, CODA-II \citep{lewis20}, FIRE-II \citep{ma20}, THESAN \citep{yeh22}, SPHINX \citep{rosdahl22} and TNG50 \citep{kostyuk23}, have consistently demonstrated an increase in the average escape fraction with galactic stellar mass, with a maximum reached for galaxies with $M_\star \approx 10^7-10^8 \mathrm{M}_\odot$.
+Numerous previous numerical studies, such as the First Billion Year project \citep{paardekooper15}, FIRE-II \citep{ma20}, THESAN \citep{yeh22}, SPHINX \citep{rosdahl22} and TNG50 \citep{kostyuk23}, have consistently demonstrated an increase in the escape fraction with galactic stellar mass, with a maximum reached for galaxies with $M_\star \approx 10^7-10^8 \mathrm{M}_\odot$.